Effective algorithms for tensor train decomposition via the UTV framework: The proposed methods

 where the third inequality is derived from the orthogonality of $\mathbf{U}_1^{(1)\top}\mathbf{E}^{(1)}=\mathbf{O}$ and $\| \mathbf{U}_1^{(1)} \|_2 = 1$.
 Therefore, it reduces to the estimation of the approximate error for the $(d-1)$th-order tensor $\widetilde{\mathcal{A}}^{(2)}$ by TT-ULV algorithm.
 As explained in Proposition \ref{pro: 3.1}, Lemma \ref{lem: 3.1}, and Remark \ref{rmk: 3.1}, the truncated error of rank-$r_k$ approximation from the ULV decomposition of the $(k-1)$th unfolding matrix of $\widetilde{\mathcal{A}}^{(2)}$ can be smaller than the approximate error $\varepsilon_k$ of the rank-$r_k$ truncated ULV decomposition for $\mathbf{A}_k$, for all $k=1,\dots,d-1$.
 Hence, based on the above analysis and by the method of mathematical induction, we get

 Combine it with the Eq. \eqref{Eq: err}, the theorem is proved. \end{proof}

 As established by Theorem \ref{thm: 3.1}, the approximation error of the TT-ULV algorithm is bounded by the low-rank approximation errors of the ULV decompositions applied to its unfolding matrices.
 This result also reveals that the low-rankness of these unfolding matrices directly implies a low-rank TT structure.
-Furthermore, the analysis also allows us to obtain the final approximation error of the TT-UTV algorithm~\ref{alg:TT-UTV}, showing how it propagates from the local errors incurred at each step of the sequential truncated UTV decompositions.
+Meanwhile, the above error analysis also illustrates how the final approximation error of the TT-UTV algorithm~\ref{alg:TT-UTV} propagates from the local errors incurred at each step of the sequential truncated UTV approximations.

 \begin{corollary} For the TT-ULV algorithm~\ref{alg:TT-UTV} in the left-to-right sweep, if the error of the $k$th truncated ULV decomposition in step 4 is $\varepsilon_k$, then the total error of the computed TT-approximation tensor $\widehat{\mathcal{A}}$ satisfies